Lap Quilting with Georgia Bonesteel

 Lap Quilting with Georgia Bonesteel is a "how to" show on PBS hosted by Georgia Bonesteel.
-The show debuted in 1979 on UNC-TV and has been on the air for over 40 years.
+The show debuted in 1979 on UNC-TV (now PBS North Carolina) and has been on the air for over 40 years.
 By 1983, it was being distributed out of Boston to 120 major PBS stations, including Chicago's WYCC.
 The show shares different quilting techniques and styles from around the United States and the world.

 Overview

 The series shows viewers how to make quilts using a particular type of quilting known as lap quilting.
 Traditional quilting uses a hoop or frame which the fabric is stretched across.
 Lap quilting does not use a frame.